JoostImpink/sas-intro-seminar-2017/oct-13/4_heckman.md

 Suppose wage is modelled using education and age:

-Wage: `wage = b0 + b1 education + b2 age + e1`
+`wage = b0 + b1 education + b2 age + e1`

 The problem is that wage is only available for people that participate.
 Workers that have withdrawn have no pay.
-The above regression is the joint model of:
+So we need to model the selection decision, in this case whether or not to join the labor force:

-Laborforce: `inForce = a0 + a1 ... + a2 ... + e2`, inForce = 1 if inForce > 0, and 0 otherwise (wage is missing if inForce <= 0) - the independent variables in this regression are the instruments and should explain the selection but not the outcome (wage)
+`inForce = a0 + a1 ... + a2 ... + e2`

+Using a probit model, inForce is 1 if the latent inForce* is positive, and 0 otherwise (wage is missing if inForce <= 0).
+The independent variables in this regression are the instruments and should explain the selection but not the outcome (wage).

 If `e1` and `e2` are not correlated, there would be no issue.
 Self selection becomes an issue if `corr(e1,e2) = rho` does not equal 0

-Under the assumption that `e1` and `e2` have a bivariate normal distribution, conditional of joining the labor force wage is:
+Conditional of joining the labor force [i.e. `inForce = 1`,  wage is:

-E[wage|inForce=1] = b0 + b1 education + b2 age + E[e1 | wage, inForce = 1]
+`E[wage|inForce=1] = b0 + b1 education + b2 age + E[e1 | wage, inForce = 1]`

+The mechanics of the Heckman model assume that `e1` and `e2` have a bivariate normal distribution.

 ## Output Heckman selection test